 Why not start your road trip route upper north in Portugal’s second largest city?
 Porto is very different from Lisbon – and of the rest of the country for that matter – in many ways.

 But both are clearly national winners in two things: the sympathy of people and food.
-Warning: it’s very easy to fall in love with Porto and its São João festival.
+Read more about it in my Porto guide for dummies.

 Nazaré is the most traditional fishing village in Portugal.
 Look around and notice the drying the fish and women with their typical set of seven-layered skirts.